 - Metal skewers

-How to Store Grill Tools: Best Tips to organize and store BBQ tools:
+How to Store Grill Tools: Best Tips For BBQ Tool Storage

 Using a grill cart will save you a lot of time and energy because you won’t have to go back and forth between the kitchen and the dining room to prepare your cuisine or serve your visitors.